wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **Q:**&ensp;If I am eliminated, what will remain?

 **M:**&ensp;Nothing will remain; all will remain.
 The sense of identity will remain, but no longer identification with a particular body.
-Beïng–awareness–love will shine in full splendour.
+Being–awareness–love will shine in full splendour.
 Liberation is never of the person, it is always from the person.

 **Q:**&ensp;And no trace remains of the person?